 Carry Some Essential Medicines

-As a precautionary measure, carry some essential medicines like for cough, stomach ache, headache, cold etc. If a curfew is imposed, even medical stores will be shut down.
+As a precautionary measure, carry some essential medicines like for cough, stomach ache, headache, cold, etc. If a curfew is imposed, even medical stores will be shut down.

 Keep Buffer Days in your Itinerary

 This is of extreme importance.
-When you go to Kashmir, you must have at least 2 days as buffer in your overall plan.
+When you go to Kashmir, you must have at least 2 days as a buffer in your overall plan.
 This is just to make sure that if you got stuck somewhere, there will really be no harm done back home because of your delay.

 Have a local Contact

-No I do not mean that you have a friend or family member in the city.
+No, I do not mean that you have a friend or family member in the city.
 But if at all possible, go with a local travel agent or at least hire a local driver.
 This way, if anything goes wrong, you will not be all on your own and will have at least one local contact to help you.

-Is Srinagar Leh Highway Safe
+Is Srinagar Leh Highway Safe – Conclusion

-So yes, traveling on Srinagar Leh highway is completely safe as long as you stick to main tourist spots; keep yourself away from troubled areas and follow the above tips I mentioned above.
-With all said and done, I will also like to add that I am not a Kashmiri.
-I live in New Delhi and have never lived in Kashmir ever.
-Whatever I shared here is based only on my own travel experiences.
+So yes, traveling on the Srinagar Leh highway is completely safe as long as you stick to main tourist spots, keep yourself away from troubled areas, and follow the above tips I mentioned above.
+If you have any other questions, please feel free to ask in the comments section below or at our Community Forum, and I will be happy to answer.